prom3theu5/aspirational-manifests/docs/Writerside/topics/Generate-Command.md

 ## Compose

 The output format of the manifest can also be changed to compose to generate a lightweight deployment (docker/podman compose).
-Secrets are not yet supported in docker compose mode.
 To generate a docker compose deployment, run:

 ```bash